 How alone it can feel when you have OCD.
-Those that have the disorder are acutely aware of its presence, and that there is something that is not working right in their brain.
-In fact, it’s the only mental disorder that requires insight as a criterion for diagnosis!
-It is, furthermore, a most puzzling disorder.
+Those that have the disorder are usually acutely aware of its presence, and that there is something that is not working right in their brains.
 The great English psychiatrist Sir Aubrey Lewis wrote in 1935 of OCD’s apparent contradictions “between kindness and cruelty, logicality and unreason, fear and desire,” and of its overwhelming “variety of problems and the difficulty of stating them.”
 It seems no one but those who suffer from OCD can understand it.

 It is therefore important to realize that you are not alone.
 Read the stories of great OCDers such as Martin Luther, John Bunyan, and Therese of Lisieux (described in detail in Can Christianity Cure Obsessive-Compulsive Disorder?).
 Read autobiographical accounts such as Bunyan’s unmatched Grace Abounding to the Chief of Sinners.
 Consider contemporary readings such as Jeff Bell’s Rewind Replay Repeat: A Memoir of Obsessive Compulsive Disorder, and internet sources such as “Serenity Bay” and “Cherry’s Website.”